 3. Titration Procedure:

-a.
-We pipette 25 mL of the prepared sample solution into a 250 mL conical flask. b.
+b.
 We add 5 mL of a suitable buffer solution to the conical flask to adjust the pH within the desired range.

 c.
 We add a suitable indicator (specified in the standard) to the solution.
 The indicator will undergo a color change.